Written by Heidi Scovel of Mt. Hope Chronicles

 And still, as darker grows the night

 Saint Lucia was a young Christian girl from ancient Rome who was martyred for her faith.
 Legend has it that she wore a wreath of candles on her head to light her way while bringing food to persecuted Christians hiding in underground tunnels.

 Saint Lucia Day is celebrated primarily in Sweden and the other Scandinavian countries.
 The eldest daughter in each family wears a white dress with a red sash and a wreath of candles on her head.
 She carries a tray with saffron rolls, ginger cookies, and coffee.
 Boys dress up as attendants, or ‘star boys,’ wearing a white shirt or robe, a cone-shaped hat decorated with stars, and a wand with a star on the tip.

 Because I have a Swedish heritage, Saint Lucia Day has been a particularly fun celebration to introduce to my children.
-In past years, the boys have dressed up as star boys, and we have invited family members to join us for Swedish goodies such as orange cardamom bread and krumkake.
+In past years, we have invited family members to join us for Swedish goodies such as orange cardamom bread and krumkake.
 I have even tried my hand at making a marzipan pig!